14-year-old boy uses legal quirk to run for Vermont governor

 “I think if I can get one person who wasn’t involved in the political process before involved now, then my campaign will have been a success,” he said.

-Associated Press writer Wilson Ring contributed to this report.
+Associated Press writer Wilson Ring contributed to this report from Burlington, Vermont.

-Note: This story has been corrected to show that, if elected, Christine Hallquist would become the nation’s first transgender governor, not political candidate.